 Two-way communication is important in every relationship.
 Talk to him about how you feel and make him understand your perspective.
 He must know how much he is putting you through by taking you for granted.
 Tell him that he too needs to cooperate with you.
 Talk to him and try to work things out.

-8. Acknowledge the fact that it’s going to be like this
+8. Acknowledge the fact that dating a workaholic is going to be like this

 10. Keep yourself busy

 If your partner is busy, it doesn’t mean that you don’t get to or should not have a life of your own.
-Get involved with your own life and spend some ‘me time’.
+Get involved with your own life and spend some ‘me time’ to reconnect with yourself.
 Focus on yourself rather than your relationship, it will help make things clearer for you.
 Spending time away from your partner is at times important to embrace your individual self and build your own identity.

-Thanks to our pals WhatsApp, Facebook and Skype, you can always stay connected to your loved ones, despite however far away they may be from you.
-With the help of technology and all our smart phone apps you can always stay in touch with your partner even on days you are not able to meet him.
+Thanks to our pals WhatsApp, Facebook, and Skype, you can always stay connected to your loved ones, despite however far away they may be from you.
+With the help of technology and all our smartphone apps, you can always stay in touch with your partner even on days you are not able to meet him.
 Staying away won’t pinch that much when you both engage in regular video calls or exchange Snapchats with each other throughout the day.
 When dating a workaholic long-distance, make sure to go the extra mile to keep the relationship going, or else it may turn into a dead-end relationship too quickly.

 12. Try to change your perspective

-By doing so, you will be able to understand their psychology better and you might realise that it’s not that bad after all.
+By doing so, you will be able to understand their psychology better and you might realize that it’s not too bad after all.
 It’s your response to it that matters and makes a huge difference.

 Know your priorities and expectations from a relationship and then decide for yourself.
 It’s very easy to say things like, ‘Is he a workaholic or not interested?’ and just walk away from the relationship.
 But do know, that just because he’s a workaholic, does not mean he doesn’t love you.
 It’s just that this relationship brings a unique set of challenges.
 Don’t go into something without knowing its stakes, because it will end up hurting you and you will be filled with regret.
 Know what you are getting into before your relationship is headed for its doom.
 Ask yourself whether it is what you want, and more importantly, what you deserve, and then decide.
 You know what is right for you, and that may or be may not include dating a workaholic.